 Planning and setting up a CacheFS configuration is similar to that of an NFS client-server configuration.
 For detailed information refer to the cachefs(4) man page.
 To administer CacheFS, see "Cached File System Administration" on page 38.
-Instructions for setting up the CacheFS file system are given in "Setting Up the CacheFS File System" on page 68.
+Instructions for setting up the CacheFS file system are given in "Setting Up the CacheFS File System" on page 69.
 This section discusses recent additions and options to CacheFS and contains the following subsections:

-- "Customizing CacheFS" on page 34 - "Consistency Checking with mount Command in CacheFS" on page 37 - "Cached File System Administration" on page 38 - "CacheFS Tunable Parameters" on page 41 cfsstat commands are new with CacheFS (see the cfsadmin(1M) and cfsstat(1M) man pages).
+- "Customizing CacheFS" on page 34 - "Consistency Checking with mount Command in CacheFS" on page 37 - "Cached File System Administration" on page 38 - "CacheFS Tunable Parameters" on page 41 mount and umount Options for CacheFS